Tel Lachish: Late Bronze (Levels VI–VII)

-During the 20th Dynasty of Egypt, the Egyptian Empire started to lose its control in the Southern Levant.
-While Lachish had prospered under Egyptian hegemony, it was completely destroyed by fire around 1150 BC.
-It was rebuilt by Canaanites who built two temples.
-However, this settlement was soon destroyed by another fire around 1130 BC (cf. nearby fortified Eglon, Philistines).
-The site then remained sparsely occupied for a long period of time (Level V).
-The reasons for these destruction may have been rebellions and invasions by the Sea Peoples.
+During the 20th Dynasty of Egypt, the empire of the New Kingdom of Egypt started to lose its control in the Southern Levant.
+A bronze object bearing the cartouche of Ramesses III may be associated with the city gate.
+While Lachish had prospered under Egyptian hegemony, fire destroyed it around 1150 BCE.
+It was rebuilt by the Canaanites, who built two cultic places.
+However, this settlement was soon destroyed by another fire around 1130 BCE (cf. nearby fortified Eglon, Canaan), with one potential theory this being connected to the conquest by the Israelites led by Joshua.
+However this theory could not be supported by different historical studies, including one research comparing dental data from the two periods (Iron Age Lachish sample vs its Bronze Age predecessor) which showed significant population continuity.
+The site then remained sparsely occupied for a long time (Level V).

 Four mass graves were found at the site with over 1500 individuals interred, about half women and children.
 The tombs themselves dated to the Late Bronze Age but the burials contained few dateable elements so it is uncertain if the burials date to the LBA or later.

 Iron Age (Levels II–IV)

-Rebuilding of the city began in the Early Iron Age during the 10th and 9th centuries BCE when it was part of the Kingdom of Judah.
+Rebuilding of the city began in the Early Iron Age, during the 10th and 9th centuries BCE, when it was part of the Kingdom of Judah.
 The unfortified settlement may have been destroyed c.
-925 BCE by Egyptian Pharaoh Sheshonk I. In the first half of the 9th century BCE, under the Judahite kings Asa and Jehoshaphat, Lachish became an important city in the kingdom.
-It was heavily fortified with massive walls and ramparts and a royal palace was built on a platform in the center of the city.
-Lachish was the foremost among several fortified cities and strongholds guarding the valleys that lead up to Jerusalem and the interior of the country against enemies which usually approached from the coast.
+925 BCE by the pharaoh Shoshenq I, founder of the Twenty-second Dynasty of Egypt.
+In the first half of the 9th century BCE, under the Judahite kings Asa and Jehoshaphat, Lachish became an important city in the kingdom.
+It was heavily fortified with massive walls and ramparts.
+A royal palace was built on a platform in the center of the city.
+Lachish was the foremost among several towns and fortified strongholds guarding the valleys that lead up to Jerusalem and the interior of the country against enemies who usually approached from the coast.